-- 1. DESIGNATION OF NEIGHBOURHOOD PLAN AREA - 2.
-CONSULTATION AND ENGAGEMENT - 3.
-PREPARE DRAFT PLAN - 4.
-SIX WEEK PUBLIC CONSULTATION (REGULATION14) - 5.
-REVISE DRAFT PLAN - 6.
-SUBMIT TO LOCAL PLANNING AUTHORITY (TELFORD & WREKIN COUNCIL) (REGULATION 15) - 7.
-PUBLIC CONSULTATION (REGULATION 16) BY LOCAL PLANNING AUTHORITY (TELFORD & WREKIN COUNCIL) - 8.
-INDEPENDENT EXAMINATION - 9.
-LOCAL REFERENDUM - 10.
-NEIGHBOURHOOD DEVELOPMENT PLAN MADE BY LOCAL PLANNING AUTHORITY (TELFORD & WREKIN COUNCIL) - 2.14 It is a requirement of neighbourhood plans that they contribute to the achievement of sustainable development.
+- 1. DESIGNATION OF NEIGHBOURHOOD PLAN AREA

+- 2. CONSULTATION AND ENGAGEMENT

+- 3. PREPARE DRAFT PLAN

+- 4. SIX WEEK PUBLIC CONSULTATION (REGULATION14)

+- 5. REVISE DRAFT PLAN

+- 6. SUBMIT TO LOCAL PLANNING AUTHORITY (TELFORD & WREKIN COUNCIL) (REGULATION15)

+- 7. PUBLIC CONSULTATION BY LOCAL PLANNING AUTHORITY (TELFORD & WREKIN COUNCIL)

+- 8. INDEPENDENT EXAMINATION

+- 9. LOCAL REFERENDUM

+- 10. NEIGHBOURHOOD DEVELOPMENT PLAN MADE BY LOCAL PLANNING AUTHORITY (TELFORD & WREKIN COUNCIL)

+2.14 It is a requirement of Neighbourhood Plans that they contribute to the achievement of sustainable development.
 A sustainable community can be defined as one that is able to provide for its residents, manage its open spaces and generally care for the environment.
-The community vision established by the Parish Council encompasses this requirement. - 2.15 The Policies set out in the Ercall Magna NDP comply with National Policy and are in general conformity with strategic policies in the TWLP.
-The Ercall Magna NDP meets the Basic Conditions for Neighbourhood plans as set out in the Town and Country Planning Act and makes a contribution to the achievement of sustainable development.
-The Parish Council consider that all of the Policies set out in the Ercall Magna NDP are in conformity with the TWLP Policy SP4 Presumption in Favour of Sustainable Development.
-The on-going monitoring and review of the NDP will make sure that the Plan continues to meet these requirements throughout the plan period.
-A Consultation Statement and a Basic Conditions Statement have been prepared and made available to Telford & Wrekin Council and the Independent Examiner in order to demonstrate that the Basic Conditions have been met and that the Plan is in general conformity with national planning policy and local strategic development policies.
-These documents can be viewed online at the websites of the Parish Council and Telford & Wrekin Council. - 2.16 The statutory public consultation on the Regulation 14 Plan was undertaken by the Parish Council between 31 December 2020 and 5 February 2021. - 2.17 It is also important to note that Telford & Wrekin Council is undertaking a review of the TWLP.
+The community vision established by the Parish Council encompasses this requirement.

+2.15 The Policies set out in the Ercall Magna Neighbourhood Development Plan comply with National Policy and are in general conformity with Strategic Local Policy.
+The Ercall magna Neighbourhood Development Plan meets the Basic Conditions for Neighbourhood Plans as set out in the Town and Country Planning Act and makes a contribution to the achievement of sustainable development.
+The Parish Council consider that all of the Policies set out in the Ercall Magna Neighbourhood Development Plan are in conformity with the Telford & Wrekin Local Plan 2011-2031 Policy SP4 Presumption in Favour of Sustainable Development.
+The on going monitoring and review of the Neighbourhood Development Plan will make sure that the Plan continues to meet these requirements throughout the plan period.
+A Consultation Statement and a Basic Conditions Statement have been prepared and made available to Telford & Wrekin Council and the Independent Examiner in order to demonstrate that he Basic Conditions have been met and that the Plan is in general conformity with national planning policy and local strategic development policies.
+These documents can be viewed online at the websites of the Parish Council and Telford & Wrekin Council.

+2.16 The statutory public consultation on the Regulation 14 Plan was undertaken by the Parish Council between 31st.
+December 2020 and 5th.
+February 2021.

+2.17 It is also important to note that Telford & Wrekin Council is undertaking a review of the Telford & Wrekin Local Plan 2011-2031 (adopted in January 2018).
 The review of the Local Plan is required in order to comply with the Town & Country Planning (Local Planning) (England) Regulations 2012.
-The Local Plan Review is expected to be completed by 2023 and will address local opportunities and/or challenges.
+The Local Plan Review will be completed by 2023 and will address local opportunities and/or challenges.
 As the Review progresses Telford & Wrekin Council will make relevant consultation and evidence available via its Local Plan webpage.
 The Council has recently completed the first round of consultations at the Issues and Options stage.

-2.18 Although a draft Neighbourhood Plan is not tested against the policies in an emerging Local Plan the reasoning and evidence informing the Local Plan process is likely to be relevant to the consideration of the Basic Conditions against which the NDP is tested.
+2.18 Although a draft Neighbourhood Plan is not tested against the policies in an emerging Local Plan the reasoning and evidence informing the Local Plan process is likely to be relevant to the consideration of the Basic Conditions against which the Neighbourhood Plan is tested.